Fire Art Guidelines

 Burn Shield

-A Burn Shield separates and insulates the playa from burn scarring (baking and discoloration) caused by the intense heat of an open fire burn.
+A burn shield separates and insulates the playa from burn scarring (baking and discoloration) caused by the intense heat of an open fire burn.
+Decomposed granite (DG) is the material we use for protecting the playa.

-You can read much more about Burn Shields on our Burn Scar Prevention page.
+You can read more about Burn Shields on our Burn Scar Prevention page.

 Artwork Materials and Construction